Notification

 What it means to turn on automatic previews

 You'll see preview cards from Google related to certain content in your messages and when you search in the app.
-Cards appear for links, places, and other types of content that the Messages app is able to recognize over time.
+Cards appear for links, places and other types of content that the Messages app is able to recognise over time.

 How we protect your data

-Automatic previews only use select info (like addresses and links) without linking it to identifiers like your name or phone number.
+Automatic previews only use select info (such as addresses and links) without linking it to identifiers like your name or phone number.

-We use only the info needed for a preview
+We use only the information needed for a preview

-The Messages app uses on-device intelligence to automatically spot specific things, like links or street addresses, in your chat history.
+The Messages app uses on-device intelligence to automatically spot specific things, such as links or street addresses, in your chat history.
 We use those links and addresses to create preview cards.

 We use data without personally identifying you

-Those specific things, like links and addresses, are the only parts of your message content that we use in this feature.
-They're sent to Google for a quick, secure lookup without saving them to your Google Account or Location History, and without linking them to identifiers like your name or phone number.
+Those specific things, such as links and addresses, are the only parts of your message content that we use in this feature.
+They're sent to Google for a quick, secure look-up without saving them to your Google Account or Location History, and without linking them to identifiers such as your name or phone number.

 You’re in control